Casting medallions for Hewitt Athletics in the Innovation Lab

 - Tinkering with gears and circuitry

-- Robotics with VEX IQ, VEX EDR, and Arduino
+- Robotics with VEX and Arduino

 - E-textile design with LilyPad